+DOB.....

 Student.....
-DOB.....

 This document outlines some elements specific to an Alternative Education Programme (AEP).

 Through consultation it has been agreed that your Child/Ward has been enrolled upon the school's AEP, in line with the Alternative Education Programme Policy.
-This is available upon request from the school.
+This is available upon request from the school or under policies on the school website.

 Your consent is required for the school to register your Child/Ward on an Alternative Education Programme.
-Please be aware that your child will not access the school based timetable but will follow a bespoke programme of education.
-Please complete and sign the following declarations: I agree/disagree to Clifford Holroyde School sharing information about my Child/Ward, including their SEN Statement and related documents with independent training providers and/or colleges.
-Name Relationship Signature Date I agree/disagree to Clifford Holroyde School enrolling my Child/Ward on an Alternative Education Programme.
-Name Relationship Signature Date I agree/disagree to my Child/Ward taking part in activities away from the base or centre of the Alternative Education Programme.
-Name Relationship Signature Date Please delete as appropriate.
+Please be aware that your child will not access the school-based timetable but will follow a bespoke programme of education.

+Please complete and sign the following declarations:

+I agree/disagree to Clifford Holroyde School sharing information about my Child/Ward, including their EHC plan and related documents with independent training providers and/or colleges.

+Name Relationship

+Signature Date

+I agree/disagree to Clifford Holroyde School enrolling my Child/Ward on an Alternative Education Programme which follows a bespoke programme of education.

+Name Relationship

+Signature Date

+I agree/disagree to my Child/Ward taking part in activities away from the base or centre of the Alternative Education Programme.

+Name Relationship

+Signature Date

+Outside of timetabled Alternative Education Programme provision, I accept full responsibility for the safety and whereabouts of my child/Ward, including times when provision is reduced, withdrawn or placed on hold.

+Name Relationship

+Signature Date

+Please delete as appropriate.